mansour-ahmed/mansour.blog/content/posts/mvh.md

 Besides your perfect day plan, find a backup plan.
 That backup plan will be the absolute minimum routine that you can get away with.

 Take working out as an example.
-Spouse, you decide your minimum is to be lifting weights for 20-30mins twice a week.
+Spouse, you decide your minimum is to be lifting weights for 20-30 mins twice a week.

 Once you hit your minimums, you can decide whether to continue or stop. **It is ok** not to have the time or the energy to do your perfect day.
 Your minimum viable habit is enough to **keep the momentum going**.